Reading Time: 3 minutes

-By default, NSX-T transport nodes access NSX-T Manager nodes via their IP address, however, changing this behaviour so that the NSX-T Manager FQDN is used instead is an easy fix and is implemented by a simple REST API call.
+By default, NSX-T transport nodes access NSX-T Manager nodes via their IP address, however, changing this behaviour so that the NSX-T Manager FQDN is used instead can be implemented easily via REST API call.

 FQDN registration is an NSX-T Multisite requirement.
 As such, FQDN registration is not required for single-site deployments.